onflow/flow/flips/20201125-bip-44-multi-account.md

 discovery procedure [described in BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#account-discovery).

+Modified constants from BIP 44 include:

+The Key Index gap limit should be `5`.
+The Account Index gap limit should be `5`.

-The Account Discovery procedure is as follows:
+The prescribed Account Discovery procedure is as follows:

-1. Derive the key generated using the Legacy Path, checking it's use with the public key registry.
+1. Derive the key pair using the Legacy Path, checking it's use with the public key registry.
 If an address is found, query the Flow network to fetch the account's details.
-If an account is found, create a mapping between the path used to generate this key, and the account details.
+If an account is found, remember the relationship between the path used to generate this key, and the account's details.

-2. Derive an account key pair (starting with Account Index = 0 and Key Index =
+1. Derive a key pair (starting with Account Index = 0 and Key Index =
-   0) using the path specified in this FLIP.
+   1) using the path specified in this FLIP.
 2. Scan for key usage by checking and incrementing the Key Index against the public key registry, respecting the Key Index and Account Index [gap limit described in BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#address-gap-limit).
    If the gap limit has been reached for both Key Index and Account Index, stop discovery.
-    2.1.
+    3.1.
 If no address is found in the registry
-        2.1.1 If the Key Index gap limit has been reached without finding any addressed in the registry,then go to step 1, incrementing the Account Index by one and starting with Key Index = 0 again.
+        3.1.1 If the Key Index gap limit has been reached without finding any addressed in the registry, then go to step 2, incrementing the Account Index by one and starting with Key Index = 0 again.
-        2.1.2 If the Key Index gap limit has not been reached, the go to step 1 increment the Key Index by one.
+        3.1.2 If the Key Index gap limit has not been reached, the go to step 2 increment the Key Index by one.
-    2.2.
+    3.2.
 If an address is found, query the Flow network to fetch the account's details.
-        2.2.1.
-If no account is found<sup>1</sup>, go to step 1, incrementing the Account Index by one.
+        3.2.1.
+If no account is found<sup>1</sup>, go to step 2, incrementing the Account Index by one.
-        2.2.2.
-If an account is found, create a mapping between the path used to generate this key, and the account details, then go to step 1, incrementing the Key Index by one.
+        3.2.2.
+If an account is found, remember the relationship between the path used to generate this key and the account's details.
+Then go to step 2, incrementing the Key Index by one.

 <sup>1</sup>Flow supports account deletion, meaning that an address found in the
 registry may refer to a nonexistent account.
 In this case the account should be